Note: This post was originally published in July 2017 and has been updated for accuracy.

 What I’ve Learned From My Results

-The shock for me was the porosity of my hair being high.
-I’ve tried the “float test” and didn’t feel comfortable with my results (my hair floated, meaning low porosity).
-But, the characteristics of my hair that I was experiencing hinted towards my hair being high porosity and not low.
+My hair’s porosity was a nice surprise as I’ve tried the “float test” and didn’t feel comfortable with my results.
+My hair floated, meaning low porosity, but the characteristics of my hair hinted towards it being high porosity.
 This reaffirms what I’ve been speculating for some time.
 I can now confidently do research and choose products based on this science-backed information from Myavana!
 I may consider buying the membership later down the line, if needed.
 I’ll also take another hair analysis tests later in my hair journey to see if anything changes.

 Have you taken the Myavana hair analysis?
 Let me know what you thought about your results!
 Or, let me know what you think about my results in the comments.